Welcome to Year 3

 Team Year 3

 Daily reading - Reading aloud for at least fifteen minutes a day to build up fluency, stamina and speed.
 Discussing what has been read and answering questions related to the text e.g. What type of text is this?
 How do we know?
 Can you find the two words that suggest...?
 Children may wish to create their own bookmark.
 Then, impressive vocabulary found whilst reading could be added to the bookmark.
+Children have a log-in for Bug Read where they can choose an online book and they can also access Oxford Owl if they wish.

 Below are some useful websites which we use in school to support learning.